Second degree reckless homicide defense – Van Severen Law Office

 And finally, how do we deal with the attention?
 While inexperienced criminal defense attorneys might have an issue with the attention, we simply deflect it.
 Our job isn’t to give the news what it wants.
 Our job is to protect you.

-Why Meyer Van Severen, S.C. for murder defense?
+Why Van Severen Law Office for murder defense?

 Second-degree reckless homicide cases often involve complex issues.
 Sometimes the defendant makes statements to police.
 If those statements were made while subject to custodial interrogation and police didn’t provide a Miranda warning, your criminal defense attorney may be able to keep those statements out of trial.
 Often complex manslaughter cases involve medical reports that your attorney needs to understand.

-At Meyer Van Severen, S.C. we continually challenge illegal police conduct.
+At Van Severen Law Office we continually challenge illegal police conduct.
 We’re not afraid to fight your murder case all the way to jury trial.
 Not all criminal defense attorneys have the confidence, intelligence, and aggression to fight your case.
 But we do.
 Contact our firm at (414) 270-0202 to speak with one of our criminal defense attorneys regarding your case.